Extending the Reach of the Point-to-Set Principle: Introduction

 Early in this century, algorithmic versions of Hausdorff and packing dimensions were developed to quantify the information densities of various types of data.
 The computational resources allotted to these algorithmic dimensions range from finite-state to computable enumerability and beyond, but the point-to-set principle concerns the computably enumerable algorithmic dimensions introduced in~\cite{DISS,ESDAICC}.\footnote{These have also been called ``constructive'' dimensions and ``effective'' dimensions by various authors.} These assign to each {\it individual point} $x$ in a Euclidean space $\R^n$ an {\it algorithmic dimension} $\dim(x)$ and a {\it strong algorithmic dimension} $\Dim(x)$.
 The point-to-set principle of~\cite{LutLut18} is a complete characterization of the classical Hausdorff and packing dimensions in terms of oracle relativizations of these very non-classical dimensions of individual points.
 Specifically, the point-to-set principle says that, for every set $E$ in a Euclidean space $\R^n$,

 and

-The point-to-set principle is so named because it enables one to infer a lower bound on the classical dimension of a set $E$ from a lower bound on the relativized algorithmic dimension of a single, judiciously chosen point $x \in E$.
+where the the dimensions on the right are relative to the oracle $A$.
+The point-to-set principle is so named because it enables one to use a lower bound on the relativized algorithmic dimension of a single, judiciously chosen \emph{point} in a set $E$ to prove a lower bound on the classical dimension of the \emph{set} $E$.

 The classical Hausdorff and packing dimensions work not only in Euclidean spaces, but in arbitrary metric spaces.
 In contrast, nearly all work on algorithmic dimensions to date (the exception being~\cite{edgms}) has been in Euclidean spaces or in spaces of infinite sequences over finite alphabets.
 Our objective here is to significantly reduce this gap by extending the theory of algorithmic dimensions, along with the point-to-set principle, to arbitrary separable metric spaces.
 (A metric space $X$ is \emph{separable} if it has a countable subset $D$ that is {\it dense} in the sense that every point in $X$ has points in $D$ arbitrarily close to it.)